ukwa/ukwa-heritrix/README.md

 Changes
 -------

+* 2.6.7:
+    * Avoid collecting source stats as this is causing problems arising from #49.
 * 2.6.6:
     * Ensure `SourceTag` does not get set to `null` in `RobotsTxtSitemapExtractor` (#49)
     * Modify logger to allow some buffering rather than flushing every line.